MicroStrategy/mstrio-py/README.md

 ## Versioning
 Functionalities may be added to mstrio either in combination with annual MicroStrategy platform releases or through updates to platform releases.
 To ensure compatibility with APIs supported by your MicroStrategy environment, it is recommended to install a version of mstrio that corresponds to the version number of your MicroStrategy environment.

-The current version of mstrio-py is 11.2.0 and is supported on MicroStrategy 2019 Update 4 (11.1.4) and later.
-To leverage the MicroStrategy for Jupyter application, mstrio-py (11.2.0), Jupyter Notebook (6.0.2 or higher), ipywidgets (7.5.1 or higher) and MicroStrategy 2019 Update 4 (11.1.4) or higher are required.
+The current version of mstrio-py is 11.2.1 and is supported on MicroStrategy 2019 Update 4 (11.1.4) and later.
+To leverage MicroStrategy for Jupyter, mstrio-py (11.2.1), Jupyter Notebook (6.0.2 or higher), ipywidgets (7.5.1 or higher) and MicroStrategy 2019 Update 4 (11.1.4) or higher are required.

 If you intend to use mstrio with MicroStrategy version older than 11.1.4, refer to the Pypi package archive to download mstrio 10.11.1, which is supported on:
  * MicroStrategy 2019 (11.1)